appcoreopc/electionEthereum/README.md

   Candidates : 1  (Jeremy)
   Vote :       1  (I get a vote)

-  When you click on Vote, Metamask pops ups again
+  When you click on Vote, Metamask pops ups again.
+Click "Submit" to confirm vote.

+  You will noticed transaction history appears in Metamask.

+  You can also go here (https://ropsten.etherscan.io/) to see transaction history.